Configure anti-malware policies

 Create a new text file, and then name the file EICAR.TXT.

 Copy the following line into the text file:

 Make sure that this is the only string in the file.
 When done, you will have a 68-byte file.

 If you are using a desktop antivirus program, make sure that the folder you are saving the file to is excluded from scanning.
-3. Attach this file to an email message that will be filtered by the service.

 Check the recipient mailbox of the test message.
 Depending on the malware detection response you have configured, the entire message will be deleted, or the attachment will be deleted and replaced with the alert text file.
 Any configured notifications will also be distributed.